 - Venue map

-- Extensive programs that last couple of days, packed with activities, have complex structure and many speakers.
+- Extensive programs that the last couple of days, packed with activities, have a complex structure and many speakers.

-- Large conference venue, difficult to get around.
+- The large conference venue, difficult to get around.

 - ‘My Schedule’